novatel/novatel_oem7_driver/README.md

 ## Building novatel_oem7_driver from source code
 ### Prerequisites
-* Install ROS2 Jazzy.
+* Install ROS2 Kilted.
 * Obtain OEM7 receiver.

+### GitHub Branch To Use
+* Humble - Official Support for Humble
+* Jazzy - Official Support for Jazzy
+* Kilted - Official Support for Kilted
+* Other branches: not actively maintained, unstable/experimental, or for end of life ROS versions

 ### Installation
 #### Option A: Install binary package
-There is substantial documention regarding use of the binary release of this driver on the novatel_oem7_driver documentation pages, located here: https://docs.ros.org/en/jazzy/p/novatel_oem7_driver/
+There is substantial documention regarding use of the binary release of this driver on the novatel_oem7_driver documentation pages, located here: https://docs.ros.org/en/kilted/p/novatel_oem7_driver/

 The key step is:
 ```